Overcoming Your Inner Enemy

 Are you beating yourself up because you can’t seem to finish that project?
 Or stick with your self-care routine because you keep getting derailed?
 You’ve got so much going on, it’s just not a good time right now, you’re not ready.
 All true.

 And…according to author Steven Pressfield, you’ve hit the wall known as inner resistance, the set of patterns and habits that keep us from seeing the big picture.
-Resistance is sneaky, showing up as a constant state of overwhelm which keeps us going in so many directions, that it becomes a self-fulfilling prophecy.
+Resistance is sneaky, showing up as a constant state of overwhelm that keeps us going in so many directions, that it becomes a self-fulfilling prophecy.
 Then we really are too busy and overwhelmed.

 Yet when it comes to taking steps to change the situation, we have a list of reasons why we can’t.
 And they all feel like facts.

 The short answer is anxiety.
 The chronic uncertainty we’ve been living with over the past 2+ years, and/or the risk of change are likely to lead to a state of anxiety-driven resistance.
-The result is our inner defense mechanisms, our short-term survival-focused brain holding us firmly in the grip of overwhelm.
-This is your inner gatekeeper, at work to help you avoid risking failure, rejection or emotional pain.
+The result is our inner defense mechanisms, our short-term survival-focused brain holding us firmly in the grip of overwhelming.
+This is your inner gatekeeper, at work to help you avoid risking failure, rejection, or emotional pain.

-So we believe we’re too busy, it’s not a good time, we’re not ready.
+So we believe we’re too busy, it’s not a good time, and we’re not ready.
 Because our brain’s first job is physical survival and emotional safety.
 All good, except that eventually the Inner Critic chimes in; “you’re so disorganized, you never start what you finish.”
 Or by projecting onto other people; “if they would only do their fair share, I could focus on myself for once.”

 Which continues the cycle, making it harder than ever to regain a sense of grounding and focus.

 From a biological perspective, this makes sense; your brain is your biggest energy user, and change, new habits, or hard things take a lot of energy.
-Busy-ness not only keeps us safely doing what we know, it uses less energy so feels easier than change in the short term.
+Busy-ness not only keeps us safely doing what we know, it uses less energy so feels easier than a change in the short term.